meyfa/CobolCraft/README.md

 of CobolCraft.

-Only functionality that is not feasible in COBOL is implemented in C++, such as low-level TCP socket management, precise timing, or process signal handling.
+Only functionality that is not feasible in COBOL is implemented in C++, such as low-level TCP socket management, precise timing, or process signal handling, and is located in the `cpp/` directory.

-These sources are located in the `cpp/` directory and get compiled into a shared library (`.so` on Linux).
+All sources (COBOL and C++) are compiled into a single `cobolcraft` binary.

 ### Packet Blobs